Whimsy Stick

 Win

-The mistake most owners make is buying an interactive dog toy for large dogs that only satisfies part of the sequence.
+The mistake most owners make is buying a toy that only satisfies part of the sequence.
 A ball satisfies chase.
-A tug satisfies the bite.
-But almost nothing on the market lets a large dog run through the full sequence — stalk, chase, capture, and win — in a controlled way.
+A tug toy satisfies the bite.
+A puzzle feeder satisfies food-seeking cognition.
+But almost nothing on the market lets a large dog run through the full sequence in a controlled way.

 What most toys provide